ZinebSai/alx-system_engineering-devops/README.md

-# this project is about shell basics
+# this repos is about shell basics